 What You Will Need to Clean Hardwood Floors

-- Vacuum Cleaner or soft brittle broom for sweeping
+- Vacuum Cleaner, a dry mop, or a soft, brittle broom for sweeping

 - Warm Water and your preferred cleaning agents.